ProThoughtDesign/Dicetrix/README.md

 3. Run `npm run dev` to start the development server
 4. Open the provided Reddit playtest URL to experience the game

-### New Installation
+### Installation & Setup

+#### Running the Current Dicetrix Demo
+1. Clone or download this Dicetrix project repository
+2. Run `npm install` to install all dependencies
+3. Run `npm run dev` to start the development server
+4. Open the provided Reddit playtest URL in your browser to experience the game

+#### Creating a New Devvit Project (Optional)
-1. Run `npm create devvit@latest --template=phaser`
+1. Run `npm create devvit@latest --template=phaser` to create a new Phaser.js project
-2. Go through the installation wizard.
-You will need to create a Reddit account and connect it to Reddit developers
+2. Go through the installation wizard (requires Reddit account and developer connection)
-3. Copy the command on the success page into your terminal
+3. Copy the command from the success page into your terminal to complete setup

 ### Testing the Current Implementation

 #### Step-by-Step Demo Instructions

-1. **Launch the Game**:
+**1. Launch the Game**:
-   - Run `npm run dev` in your terminal
+- Run `npm run dev` in your terminal to start the development server
 - Open the provided Reddit playtest URL in your browser
 - Experience the complete scene flow: Boot → Preloader → MainMenu → Game

-2. **Experience the Loading Process**:
+**2. Experience the Loading Process**:
-   - Watch the Boot scene quickly load essential preloader assets
+- Watch the Boot scene quickly load essential preloader assets with Dicetrix branding
-   - Observe the beautiful "Loading Dicetrix..." preloader with:
+- Observe the beautiful "Loading Dicetrix..." preloader screen featuring:
-     - Real-time progress bar (0-100%)
+  - Real-time progress bar showing asset loading percentage (0-100%)
-     - Current asset name display
+  - Current asset name display for transparency
-     - Neon green branding on dark space background
+  - Neon green branding (#00ff88) on dark space background (#0a0a1a)
-   - See the smooth fade transition to the Main Menu
+- See the smooth fade transition to the Main Menu when loading completes

-3. **Navigate the Main Menu**:
+**3. Navigate the Main Menu**:
-   - View the "DICETRIX - Tap to Play" splash screen
+- View the "DICETRIX" title with current selected mode display
+- Use the "PLAY" button to start the game with your current difficulty setting
+- Try "SELECT MODE" to see the comprehensive mode selection interface
+- Click the "🔊 Audio" button to access full audio settings with volume controls
-   - Notice the responsive scaling that adapts to your screen size
+- Notice the responsive scaling that automatically adapts to your screen size
-   - Tap anywhere to transition to the game scene

-4. **Explore the Interactive Game Scene**:
+**4. Explore the Interactive Game Scene**:
-   - Read the comprehensive control instructions displayed on screen
+- Read the comprehensive control instructions displayed prominently on screen
 - Note the persistent score and level display in the top-left corner
-   - See the audio button (🔊) in the top-right corner for audio settings
+- See the audio button (🔊) in the top-right corner for instant audio settings access
 - View the "Game Over" button in the bottom-right for scene navigation testing
+- Observe the real-time performance display showing FPS, frame time, and memory usage

 5. **Test the Advanced Input System**:
    - Click the "Test Input System" button to activate comprehensive input testing